Leicester: Prehistory

 Leicester is one of the oldest cities in England, with a history going back at least two millennia.
 The native Iron Age settlement encountered by the Romans at the site seems to have developed in the 2nd or 1st centuries BC, around a century or so before the arrival of the Romans.
-Little is known about this settlement or the condition of the River Soar at this time, although roundhouses from this era have been excavated and seem to have clustered along roughly 8 ha of the east bank of the Soar.
+Little is known about this settlement or the condition of the River Soar at this time, although roundhouses excavated from this era seem to have clustered along roughly 8 ha of the east bank of the Soar.
 This area of the Soar was split into two channels: a main stream to the east and a narrower channel on the west, with a presumably marshy island between.
 The settlement seems to have controlled a ford across the larger channel.
 The later Roman name was a latinate form of the Brittonic word for "ramparts" (cf. Gaelic rath and the nearby villages of Ratby and Ratcliffe), suggesting the site was an oppidum.
 The plural form of the name suggests it was initially composed of several villages.
 The Celtic tribe holding the area was later recorded as the "Coritanians" but an inscription recovered in 1983 showed this to have been a corruption of the original "Corieltauvians".
-The Corieltauvians are believed to have ruled over roughly the area of the East Midlands.
+The Corieltauvians may have ruled over roughly the area of the East Midlands.